How to Choose the Right Web Hosting for Your Website

 - Premium support

-- Test customer support - Contact support with questions before purchasing
+- Test customer support responsiveness

-- Start small - You can always upgrade as your website grows
+- Start small and upgrade as needed

 Conclusion